chauff/cse1500-web-transcripts/_lectures/js.md

 TwoPlayerGame.prototype.create = function create() {
   return new this.constructor();
-}
+};

 var o = new TwoPlayerGame().create();
-console.log( o instanceof TwoPlayerGame ); //prints out "false" as long as the constructor is not set to TwoPlayerGame
+console.log(o instanceof TwoPlayerGame); //prints out "false" as long as the constructor is not set to TwoPlayerGame
 ```

 As a rule of thumb: when using prototypical inheritance, always set up both the `prototype` and `prototype.constructor`; in this manner the wiring is correct, no matter how you will use the inheritance chain later on.